TomDunn/blog-tomdunn/source/_posts/brewing-the-ginger-beer.md

 ## Next

-Hopefully fermentation starts - if it does I will need to transfer the ginger beer into bottles so that it beer becomes carbonated.
+Hopefully fermentation starts - if it does I will need to transfer the ginger beer into bottles so that it becomes carbonated.
 Stay tuned!

 [previous-post]: /2015/07/07/ginger-bug/
 [ginger bug]: http://nourishedkitchen.com/ginger-bug/